grfiv/healthcare_twitter_analysis/README.md

   - add_twitter_data.py
   - twitter_credentials.py

-2. Copy in the .csv file you want to convert (I have only tested with *Tweets_BleedingDisorders.csv*)
+2. Copy in the .csv file you want to convert (I have only tested with the sample files...that's where they came from)

 3. Modify "twitter_credentials.py" with your personal Twitter credentials